carmencchow/cyclistic_casestudy/README.md

 ![ride_data](https://github.com/user-attachments/assets/ce608c9b-2fee-4f3b-8fa5-55d9c717596f)

-We can now join the two cleaned tables together on the start and end station ids.
+We can now join the two cleaned tables together on the `start` and `end_station_ids`.

 ![finaljoin](https://github.com/user-attachments/assets/41ac54ed-394a-4f45-a0fe-bdf1f3f3947e)

 <p>
-We've also created new columns which will help us analzye other metrics such as the duration, speed and distance of each group's bike rides.
-These new column are:
+We will also create the following new columns:

 ```
 start_dayofweek,